telerik/xaml-docs/controls/radrichtextbox/features/shapes.md

 # Shapes

-**Shapes** enable users to wrap text in a container and visualize it in a specific manner.
-There are different types of shapes determined by their visual appearance (shape, style, size, etc.).
-Their variation in shape and style makes them very useful for drawing attention to specific text.
-They could also be helpful to manipulate the text appearance (e.g. inline with text or with text wrapping) according to the rest of the document content.
+The Shapes feature allows you to easily insert shapes like circles, boxes, arrows, and many others directly in your documents.
+You can style the inserted shapes by using gradient fills and various patterns outlines, as well as changing the size of the shapes and rotating them.

 >note Currently, RadRichTextBox supports the **import and export** of shapes from and to **Office Open XML (DOCX)**.
+When exporting to **PDF**, the shapes are converted to images.
 When exporting to other formats the shapes will be lost.

 ## Working with Shapes